markgw/pimlico/docs/index.rst

    **New datatypes system**

-   This brings with it a big project to change how datatypes work internally (previously in branch ``datatypes``) and requires all datatypes and modules to be updated to the new system.
+   Some time ago, we changed how datatypes work internally (previously in branch ``datatypes``), which required all datatypes and modules to be updated to the new system.
    `More info... <https://github.com/markgw/pimlico/projects/1>`_

-   Modules marked with ``!!`` in the docs are waiting to be updated and don't work.
+   This has been done for many of the core modules, but modules marked with ``!!`` in the docs are waiting to be updated and don't work.
 Other known outstanding tasks are marked with todos:
    :doc:`full todo list </plans/wishlist>`.